-The Board shall from time to time report to Council on major business developments or materially significant or adverse results as the Board, in its discretion, considers appropriate and such reports may be received and considered by the Shareholder at an open or in camera meeting of Council.
+- 8.1.
+The Board shall from time to time report to Council on major business developments or materially significant or adverse results as the Board, in its discretion, considers appropriate and such report may be received and considered by the Shareholder at an open or in camera meeting of Council. - 8.1.8.2.
+The Board shall provide to the Shareholder any and all records of the Corporation or the Subsidiaries within ten (10) days of the Shareholder's written request for same.